Imaginary Geometry I: Interacting SLEs: Dub edat's argument

-recall \eqref{eqn::fullrevolution}.
+recall~\eqref{eqn::fullrevolution}.
 Consequently, Lemma~\ref{lem::hitting_single_point} implies $\eta'$ almost surely first hits $\stripbot$ at $0$, as desired.
-Since $\eta$ up until the first time it hits $\striptop$ is almost surely continuous (recall Remark~\ref{rem::continuity_non_boundary}), it follows that $\eta'$ almost surely contains $\eta$ by applying this argument to a countable dense set of stopping times (i.e., the positive rationals).
-It is also easy to see from this that $\eta'$ hits the points of $\eta$ in reverse chronological order (this point is explained more detail at the end of the caption to Figure~\ref{fig::dubedat}). \end{proof}
+Since $\eta$ up until the first time it hits $\striptop$ is almost surely continuous (recall Remark~\ref{rem::continuity_non_boundary}), it follows that $\eta'$ almost surely contains $\eta$ by applying this argument to a countable dense set of stopping times (e.g., the positive rationals).
+It is also easy to see from this that $\eta'$ hits the points of $\eta$ in reverse chronological order (recall Figure~\ref{fig::dubedat}). \end{proof}